1. WHEN DID YOU FIRST DISCOVER THAT YOU HAD THE ABILITY TO EAT COMPETITIVELY?

 3. HOW DO MEN FEEL ABOUT LOSING TO YOU--A FEMALE?
 When I first started eatiing competitively

 in mid 2003, some of the men that I defeated, from time-to-time, had a tough time accepting defeat from a member of the opposite

 sex, especially a little one like me.
 Even though I am now looked upon more as one of the guys, much jealousy remains.

 I suspect it always will.

 4. HOW DO YOU PREPARE FOR CONTESTS?
-I rarely train, but if I am totally unfamiliar with the kind of food I will be eating, I will sometimes practice my speed for 1 or 2
+I don't.
+For the first 2 years, if I was

+totally unfamiliar with the kind of food I was to be eating, I would sometimes practice my speed and technique for 1 or 2

 5. IS EXERCISE A PART OF YOUR TRAINING REGIMEN?
 I do aerobic

 exercise when I can.
 I'm also very physically active on my job--little sitting down or standing around--which helps

 6. HOW LONG DOES IT TAKE YOUR BODY TO RECOVER AFTER A CONTEST?
 I guess I'm fortunate

 in that my body will have digested what I eat within 8 to 12 hours.
 By the next day--or late that same day--I'm usually

 "good to go."